bcgov/FAIB_DADMTOOLS/README.md

 - `flds_to_keep` : By default, all fields are retained.
 Use this field to filter fields to keep.
 Format is comma separated list (no spaces)
     - E.g. `REGEN_OBLIGATION_IND,FREE_GROW_DECLARED_IND,OBJECTID`
 - `notes` : Notes
-    - E.g. `This layer is very important.`
+    - E.g. `This layer is very important because bee boop.`

+Use the `rslt_ind` field in Step 2's configuration input csv to indicate if the `pgid_<suffix>` primary key will be added to the gr_skey geometry table.

 # 3. Add datasets to postgres from csv input by calling

 ```